Italy struggles to turn page on corruption

 Among cases currently winding through Italian courts is an investigation into possible kickbacks for contracts to rebuild the city of L‘Aquila, hit by an earthquake in 2009.

-Prosecutors are also investigating defense giant Finmeccanica and oil services group Saipem for alleged corruption linked to international contracts.
+Prosecutors are also investigating defence giant Finmeccanica and oil services group Saipem for alleged corruption linked to international contracts.
 Both companies deny any wrongdoing.

 The Expo arrests are a political problem for Renzi, who was forced to hurry to Milan last week to renew his commitment to the international fair.